libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 * EDNS(0) signifies EDNS version 0.

-* "Decimal value" means an integer displayed in decimals with no leading zeroes.
+* "Decadic value" means an integer displayed in decadic base with no leading zeroes.

 * Base16 is the representation of arbitrary binary data by an even number of case-insensitive hexadecimal digits ({{!RFC4648, Section 8}}).